vipsyvipul/vipsyvipul.github.io/_posts/2014-07-07-hello-to-the-blogging-world.md

 I could have started even earlier but lack of time required to manage a blog pressed me to delay it for a bit of time.
 However, I utilized this time to learn more about internet and blogging and decided to compile all my knowledge in the form of a book.
 I named it [Blog: From Building to Celebrating](http://www.amazon.com/Blog-Building-Celebrating-Vipul-Bansal-ebook/dp/B00BAT954W)

 ###What to expect from this blog?
 Nothing!
 Do not expect me to share any earth-shattering, mind-boggling or breathtaking news.
-I will write on random topics ranging from life philosophy to electrical systems to algorithms.
+I will write on random topics ranging from life philosophy to random rants to algorithms.